GrandadEvans/laravel-elixir-copy-fonts/readme.md

  * [License](https://github.com/GrandadEvans/laravel-elixir-copy-fonts#license)

 ## Introduction
-This extension is aimed at simplifying gulpfiles (and mine in particular).
+This [Laravel Elixir](https://laravel.com/docs/master/elixir) extension is aimed at simplifying gulpfiles (and mine in particular).

-Instead of my gulpfile having all sorts of copy calls copying things like font-awesome fonts and site fonts to a temporary directory before being pushed en-mass to my public folder I thought I'd create a quick extension to tidy my code up and make my life easier.
+Instead of my gulpfile having all sorts of copy calls copying things like [font-awesome](http://fontawesome.io/) fonts and site fonts to a temporary directory before being pushed en-mass to my public folder I thought I'd create a quick extension to tidy my code up and make my life easier.